 Pat (don't rub) the body dry.

-Ask the doctor about using over-the-counter medicine for itching.
+Ask the doctor about using over-the-counter medicine to take by mouth for itching.

 Put mittens or gloves on your child's hands to avoid scratching during sleep.

 Trim fingernails and keep them clean.

 If your child has blisters in the mouth:

 Give cold, soft, bland foods because chickenpox in the mouth can make it hard

 to drink or eat.
 Avoid anything acidic or salty, like orange juice or pretzels.